 60. Go Whitewater Rafting on the King River

-As you’d expect from one of Australia’s adventure capitals, there’s an abundance of epic white water rafting activities on offer for travellers in Tasmania.
+As you'd expect from one of Australia's adventure capitals, there's an abundance of epic whitewater rafting activities for adventure travellers in Tasmania.

 61. Spot a Wild Platypus

-I’ve grown up in Australia, spending a lot of time in the outdoors and I’ve never seen as many platypuses as I did during my time travelling in Tasmania.
-The ones you’ll find here are also a lot larger and fluffier than those in the rest of Australia due to the cold conditions.
+I grew up in Australia, spending a lot of time in the outdoors and I've never seen as many platypuses as I did travelling in Tasmania.
+The ones you'll find here are also much larger and fluffier than those in the rest of Australia due to the cold conditions.

 Some of the best places to spot these furry, duck-billed, egg-laying marsupials is at Duckhole Lake, Lake Chrisholm and the local park in Geeveston.